dmilith/TheSS/README.md

 ## Used 3rd party software and licenses info:
-* CuteLogger MT logger implementation by Boris Moiseev (LGPL licensed)
+* QsLog MT logger implementation by razvanpetru (MIT licensed)
 * Hiredis client library by Salvatore Sanfilippo and Pieter Noordhuis (BSD licensed)
 * QuaZIP by Sergey A. Tachenov and contributors (LGPL licensed)
 * QT 5.3.x implementation by Trolltech and Nokia (LGPL licensed)